Wedding Planning 101

 TRY TO RELAX

 “I tell my brides to do yoga and meditation,” Gregoli says.
-She also recommends finding a way to give back by making masks for health-care workers, sending snacks to a hospital and reading books to kids online.
-“Find something else to occupy your time and you’ll feel so much better about yourself that you’re doing some good,” says Gregoli, who has organized a mask-making effort.
+She also recommends finding a way to give back by sending snacks to a hospital and reading books to kids online.
+“Find something else to occupy your time and you’ll feel so much better about yourself that you’re doing some good,” says Gregoli, who organized a mask-making effort.
 “That is a big thing I’m telling my couples.”

 And once a new date is booked, brides can exhale.
 “There’s a big sigh of relief once we get the date secured and we move it.
 Everybody is so happy that it’s done,” LaMorte says.
 “We can all breathe.”